R3V0S/TMA-Botnet-Detection-with-Deep-Learning/README.md

   - _git commit -m "Changes applied...
 Specify"_
   - _git push_

-*To create a new requirements.txt : _pip3 freeze > requirements.txt_
+*To create a new requirements.txt : _pip freeze > requirements.txt_

 Will be needed to reinstall the requirements if someone else has added more python packages!